 The slightest movement is enough to bring everything—the stretched animal hide drums, the three-stringed gambris decorated with jangling faux bijoux, the sun-faded portraits—tumbling down in an extraordinary cacophony of noise and memory.
 So Salah el Ouergli moves slowly, intentionally, his bare feet firmly planted on his desk, his eyes narrowed in concentration.
-His hands hover above an instrument, determining how best to maneuver it.
+His hands hover above an instrument, determining how best to manoeuvre it.
 Not unlike Jenga, except the stakes are higher.
 We all hold our breath as the top shelf quakes.
 Sabrine Touti, a dancer, helpfully hands him a stick to use.
 Minutes drip by, until finally the instrument comes down to safety.

 It's a gambara.
-Salah's favorite.
+Salah's favourite.
 He plucks at the strings, traditionally made of dehydrated goat guts, a smile on his face.
 Is it cheesy to say his eyes are twinkling?
 Well, they are.
 The room swells with rhythm, and Salah starts to sing.
 This is stambeli music—or at least, the part we're allowed to see.

 "[Stambeli] is the music of peace—peace on the whole world," Salah tells me from his small shop-cum-studio tucked away in the medina of Tunis.
 It's the day before Eid el Kabir, the Muslim sacrificial holiday, and the streets are full of children dragging sheep around—pets until the following day, when they will be ritually slaughtered.
 The sheep's bleating keeps interrupting the rhythmic music.
 No one seems to notice.
 Salah keeps playing, his gambara occasionally punctured by a guttural baaaa.